ErikThorsell/erikthorsell.github.io/index.md

 on the applicability of recurrent neural networks for making time-series predictions.

-Work wise I have been working part time with machine learning related topics since 2016.
+Work wise, I have been working part time with machine learning related topics since 2016.
 After graduating I have, however, been focusing mostly on CI/CDD, agile processes in general, and DevOps development in particular.
 For my first assignment as a consultant --- at HiQ Gothenburg --- I developed the Java-CI/CDD